alejandro-du/crudui/README.md

 # Enhancements in this fork

-There is one minor fix in this forked version:
+There are three minor fixes in this forked version:

 - Only show success notification if no CrudOperationException encountered
+- More consistent grid selection following add/update operations
+- Convention ordering of operation and cancel buttons on the default form

 There are three minor enhancements in this forked version: